TabithaRuecker/NeuroDev/Transcriptomics/README.md

  Raw countData are not available yet.

 - Once GEO has confirmed the application and provided an accession number, it will be published here.
-- In the meantime, you can contact Tabithe Ruecker to provide the raw data: ruecker.t.m@web.de
+- In the meantime, you can contact Tabithe Ruecker to provide the raw data: tabitha.m.ruecker@gmail.com
 - MetaData for the RNA-seq countData is stored in the MetaData folder of this repository.

 - For the DEG analyses focused on the "special" population, the following outputs were created: